 Use your judgment when adding blueberries to get the right amount.
 You want to cram the filling with blueberries, but you also need moisture from the filling.

-- 1 tablespoon of lemon juice.
+- Lemon juice.
 Lemon brightens the taste and highlights the blueberries.

-- ½ teaspoon of almond extract (optional).
+- Almond extract (optional).
 Almond extract can enhance the flavor of blueberries.
 If you have it, use it.
-If not, no need to make a special trip to the grocery store.
+If not, there is no need to make a special trip to the grocery store.

-- 2 tablespoons of butter.
+- Unsalted butter.
 Butter is the secret ingredient in the pie filling.
 It will bring richness and depth of flavor to the pie.

 Put several thin pats of butter on top of the pie filling before putting on the top crust.
 This is before the pie goes into the oven.
 The butter will melt and seep into the blueberry pie.
 Yum!